 What is Basil Pesto?
 Can I Use Store-Bought Pesto?

-Basil pesto is a mixture of fresh basil, olive oil, pine nuts, and Parmesan cheese.
+Basil pesto is a mixture of fresh basil, olive oil, nuts, and (sometimes) Parmesan cheese.

 Shopping Tip: When you’re shopping for pesto, try to find a jar that lists ‘basil’ ahead of ‘oil’ on the ingredients list– the flavor will be better!